Dallin H. Oaks, former Utah Supreme Court justice, is selected to lead Mormon church

 At 93, Oaks will be one of the church’s oldest presidents.
 He will serve in the role until he dies.
 Tenures for past presidents have varied, with the longest reaching nearly 30 years and the shortest being just nine months.

 Experts are doubtful Oaks will pivot sharply from Nelson’s approach to leadership because he was one of Nelson's closest advisers.
-But experts say Oaks might shift from Nelson’s focus on the faith’s global footprint to domestic issues.
+But they say he might shift from Nelson’s focus on the faith’s global footprint to domestic issues.

+In the first significant difference from Nelson's presidency, Oaks announced during the faith's recent general conference that the church will slow the announcement of new temples.

 “I confess that this is not what I expected when I woke up this morning,” Christofferson said during Tuesday’s announcement.
 “But I am deeply honored by this calling and the trust that it carries.”

-In the first major difference from Nelson's presidency, Oaks announced during the faith's recent general conference that the church will slow the announcement of new temples.

-He also emphasized the importance of family while acknowledging that not all families look the same.
-In a departure from his typical sermons, which often appeal more to reason than emotion, Oaks shared a story about the day his grandfather told him at age 7 that his father had died.
-He went on to describe the value of being raised by a single mother and others who stepped into parental roles for him and his siblings.
+While serving on a lower leadership panel in the 1990s, Christofferson was involved in negotiations with Jewish leaders regarding the posthumous baptisms of Holocaust victims.
+In 1994, following intense criticism from the Jewish community, the church agreed to end those ceremonial baptisms.
+After it was revealed that they continued, church leaders again spoke out against the practice in 2012.

+Jeffrey R. Holland, 84, the most senior apostle after Oaks — and thus next in line to be president — was not selected as a counselor but will lead the Quorum of the Twelve.
+"The concern there is declining health," Reeve explained.

-Oaks is known for his jurist sensibilities and traditionalist beliefs on marriage and religious freedom.
-He has been a driving force in the church against same-sex marriage and in upholding a teaching that homosexuality is a sin — a position that causes uneasiness among LGBTQ+ members and their allies.
+Oaks is also known for his traditionalist beliefs on marriage and religious freedom.
+He has been a driving force in the church against same-sex marriage and in upholding a teaching that homosexuality is a sin — a position that causes uneasiness among some LGBTQ+ members and their allies.

 He said in 2022 that social and legal pressure would not influence the church to change its posture on same-sex marriage and matters of gender identity.